telliott99/MyUnix/server1.rst

 I run the VirtualBox installer, and then I run VirtualBox, naming the new machine "Ubuntu", and accepting all the defaults, except I boosted the RAM to 1024.
 Start the VM and it prompts for an image:  and I navigate to ``ubuntu-14.04.2-desktop-amd64.iso``.

+[ Update:  I've gone back to ubuntu-14.10 ]

+This process is very smooth.
+It's much better than when I tried VirtualBox previously.

 It takes a minute or so and then displays the install screen for Ubuntu.

 Now, here is where I had trouble.
 I installed Ubuntu in VB numerous times and each time I struggled with the mouse not working in the Ubuntu window.